-GENERAL . . .
-The District, a political subdivision of the State of Texas, was created pursuant to Chapter 1114 (S.B.
-1913), Acts of the 82nd Legislature, Regular Session, 2011, codified as Chapter 8382, Subtitle F, Title 6 of the Special District Local Laws Code effective June 17, 2011, and operates pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code, as amended.
+GENERAL ...
+The District, a political subdivision of the State of Texas, was created under the laws of the State of Texas by Senate Bill No. 1913, Acts of the 82nd Texas Legislature, Regular Session (2011), Chapter 1114, now codified as Chapter 8382, Subtitle F, Title 6 of the Texas Special District Local Laws Code (the "Enabling Legislation"), and operates pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code, as amended.
+The Enabling Legislation became effective May 25, 2011, subject to the consent of the City to the creation, which was granted by the City on April 13, 2012.
+Creation of the District was confirmed at an election held on November 6, 2012.
 The District is subject to the continuing supervision of the TCEQ.
 The District was created for the purposes of providing, operating, and maintaining facilities to control storm water, distribute potable water, and collect and treat wastewater.
 The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; the control and diversion of storm water and the operation of park and recreational facilities.
-Pursuant to Article XVI, Section 59 of the Texas Constitution and Chapter 49 of the Texas Water Code, certain districts, such as the District, may issue bonds, subject to approval by the voters in the district and the TCEQ, payable from ad valorem taxes to pay for the development and maintanance of water, wastewater, drainage, park and recreational facilities.
+The District also has road powers under Article III, Section 52 of the Texas Constitution pursuant to the Enabling Legislation.
+Pursuant to Article XVI, Section 59 of the Texas Constitution and Chapter 49 of the Texas Water Code, certain districts, such as the District, may issue bonds, subject to approval by the voters in the District, the City and the TCEQ, payable from ad valorem taxes to pay for the development and maintenance of water, wastewater, drainage, park and recreational facilities.
 The District may also establish, operate and maintain a fire department, independently or with one or more other conservation and reclamation districts, if approved by the voters of the District and the TCEQ.

-MANAGEMENT . . .
+MANAGEMENT...
 Board of Directors.
 The District is governed by a Board of Directors (the "Board"), consisting of five directors, which has control over and management supervision of all affairs of the District.
-Directors' terms are four years with elections held within the District on the first Saturday in November in each even numbered year.
-All of the directors reside or own property in the District.
+As required by the Enabling Legislation and the Consent Agreement, four of the Directors are elected for four-year staggered terms with elections held within the District on the first Tuesday after the first Monday in November in each even numbered year, and one Director is appointed by the governing body of the City.
+Except for the Director appointed by the governing body of the City, all of the directors reside or own property in the District.